 All assessment are received within 14 days of completion and processed within 5 working days to ensure compliance timeframes are met for the issuing of certificates and statements of attainment.

-On completion of all units of competency the file completion checklist is done.
+On completion of all units of competency the file audit checklist is completed by the Training Administrator.

 All assessments are checked against the enrolment report printed from the system.

-Any other requirements such as signed training plans for trainees are also checked as being present in the learners file.
+Any other requirements outlined by the Training Packages rules or are requirements of the State are also checked as being present in the students file.

-Once requirements are checked the qualification is added to the learner’s record.
+Once requirements are checked the qualification is added to the student’s record.

-Certificates are produced on ARC Training printed certificate paper with company seal and the format produced directly from the Learner Management System in accordance with the AQF guidelines.
+Certificates are produced on ARC Training printed certificate paper with company seal and the format produced directly from the Student Management System in accordance with the AQF guidelines.

-All Qualifications for issue are entered on a register and are checked for accuracy prior to being sent out to learners.
+All Qualifications for issue are submitted to the Administration Manager or elected Training Administrator for approval.

+The Administration Manager or elected Training Administrator checks the credential numbers and ensures (for Certificates only) payments have been finalised by the student or employer for all mandatory fees outline by the RTO or required by the State.

+All Qualifications are then posted to the student’s elected postal address and log books are kept for dates of postage.

 Retention of records

-All completed learner files are archived electronically, ie. scanned and saved to the archive drive.
+All completed student files are archived electronically, ie. Scanned and saved to the archive drive.

-The LMS records system retains the enrolment, assessment and certification information of all learners.
+The SMS records system retains the enrolment, assessment and certification information of all students.
 This system is regularly maintained, protected and backed up to ensure the retention of these records for 30 years as required.

-Authorised staff may access and reproduce the certificate or statement of attainment as requested by the learner.
-All requests are completed within 5 working days.
+Authorised staff may access and reproduce the certificate or statement of attainment as requested by the student.
+All requests are completed within 10 calendar days.

 Requirements of Standards for National VET Regulator (NVR) RTOs 2012/ Standards for Registered Training Organisations (RTOs) 2015